-The Course will run over seven weeks online.
+The Course will run over eight weeks online.
 There are two separate blocks being offered.
-Block one is Tuesday afternoons (and two Mondays) and Friday mornings (and one Wednesday).
+When enquiring please state if AM or PM preferable.

 Singing for Lung Health Online Training:

 Content will consist of 6 modules delivered over 8 sessions.
 The live Zoom sessions will be 2 hours 30 mins to include a break and will run weekly.